prasathk11/Walmart-Sales-Prediction/README.md

 Implementing Neural Networks:

 Train a LSTM on the same set of features and compare the result with traditional time-series model.
-Comment on the behavior of all the models you have built so far Cluster stores using sales and customer visits as features.
+Cluster stores using sales and customer visits as features.
 Find out how many clusters or groups are possible.
 Also visualize the results.
 Is it possible to have separate prediction models for each cluster?
 Compare results with the previous models.
-Project Task: Week 4

 Applying ANN: